MKYRENE/reactive_portfolio/README.md

 ## Description
 Being a web developer means being part of a community.
 You'll need a place to share your projects not only if you're applying for jobs or working as a freelancer but also so that you can share your work with fellow developers and collaborate on future projects.

 This project aims to help you create a portfolio using React, showcasing your skills and projects in an interactive and modern way.
-The portfolio includes sections such as About Me, Portfolio, Contact, and Resume.
+The portfolio includes sections such as About Me, Portfolio, Contact and Resume.

 ## Table of Contents
 - [User Story](#user-story)